 Sometimes, making good creative can mean giving up more control than brands are initially comfortable with.
 On YouTube, for instance, creators know what they’re doing, they know the platform.
 You have to be willing to work with them — and ready to listen to them.
 They’re close to the communities they speak to, more agile than traditional companies, more open to feedback, and can adapt extremely quickly, too.

 Traditional media can take anywhere from six months to a year to react to shifts in what’s popular, but on YouTube you can essentially pivot after one video — I’m listening to people and reading comments all the time, and I’ll change strategy accordingly.
 A project I worked on this year was 'The Calling', a track SBTV launched on Spotify and YouTube in collaboration with the Department of Education and grime artist P Money, which used seven apprentices to work on drone engineering, sound and video production, lighting, and hair and makeup.
 It shows the power of education, but also what's possible with collaboration on an open, creative platform.

 This is a moment where everyone’s talking about diversity, but it shouldn’t be the only moment.
 Making marketing and advertising more inclusive isn’t something that will happen overnight, or even this year, but making strides towards it can benefit everyone — including your business.
 Make sure there are different voices in your company, in the rooms where decisions are made, and present during the creative process — then listen to them.
-That way, we’ll all move forward.
+Equality in the workplace means we’ll all move forward.